Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps: Collective Oscillations in Scaling Method

-The deformed system of BF mixtures generally has the coupled oscillation of the monopole and quadrupole modes, which are the breathing oscillation.
+Before presenting actual time-development calculations we consider the oscillation behaviors in the deformed system, and take up the collective modes from the macroscopic point of view.

-The mode-structure of breathing oscillation in the deformed system has been studied, for example, in two-component fermi gas \cite{scalTF2}, but it is not clear for the deformed BF mixtures.
-Thus, before presenting the calculation of the time-evolution, we should clarify the mode-structure of the breathing oscillations in the deformed BF mixture using the scaling method as in Ref.~\cite{sumF}; it is a macroscopic approximation consistent with the energy-weighted sum rules \cite{bohi}.
+The deformed BF mixtures have the breathing oscillations, which are generally coupled modes of the monopole and quadrupole oscillations.
+The mode-structure of breathing oscillations in the deformed system has been studied, for example, in two-component fermi gas \cite{scalTF2}, but it is not clear for the deformed BF mixtures.
+Thus, in the present section, we should clarify the mode-structure of the breathing oscillations in the deformed BF mixture using the scaling method as in Ref.~\cite{sumF}; it is a macroscopic approximation consistent with the energy-weighted sum rules \cite{bohi}.